What Does Joseph Duggar Do For A Living?

 While some fans and critics of Counting On and the Duggar family in general, believe that all of the family members appear on the show as their only jobs, this is apparently not the case at all.
 Joseph Duggar, who recently married Kendra Caldwell Duggar, actually has a job apart from appearing as one of the many children of Michelle and Jim Bob Duggar on Counting On.

-Although Joseph Duggar attended Crown College in Knoxville, Tennessee for a one-year course on Bible study, it appears the Counting On star decided to pursue other avenues for his bread and butter.
+Although Joseph Duggar attended Crown College in Knoxville, Tennessee, for a one-year course on Bible study, it appears the Counting On star decided to pursue other avenues for his bread and butter.
 The reality TV star already has two brother-in-laws that work in ministry, so perhaps he decided that he would rather do something a little more practical.

 Joseph Duggar is evidently working for the family business, which is flipping houses and is in its fifth generation, as the Duggar family has detailed on their blog.
 He is also looking to get his CDL and real estate license in the near future so that he can maximize his income with other opportunities.